isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-07-20-circumvent-garden.md

 ###### ![Impacts](/images/features/2020/impacts-medellin1.png/)

-- 41ha of ecological restoration were completed to protect the Pan de Azúcar hill and the distances from creeks.
+- 41 hectares of ecological restoration were completed to protect the Pan de Azúcar hill and the distances from creeks.
 - 120,000 new trees are planted, of which 50,000 are crop trees, allowing harvest and generation of economy.
 - Over 12,000 garden varieties are planted to beautify the surroundings of the transformed spaces, and 31,000 square metres of gardens are planted that benefit some 490 families for self-sufficiency through barter trades and sales for surpluses.
 - Two eco-parks are built and three others under construction, which will be connected to a footpath called ‘Camino de la Vida’ (Path of Life), with 3.8 kilometres already built.
 - Under the targets of the city masterplan, the project aims to increase public space from 3.8 square metres to 15 square metres per inhabitant.
 - More than 49,000 people are mobilised in the processes of socialisation, participation, workshops, tours and events.
-- Around 2,500 people are trained in agro-ecology, partnerships, construction, and landscape work, with 95% of the workers being local residents, of which 30 percent are women.
+- Around 2,500 people are trained in agro-ecology, partnerships, construction, and landscape work, with 95 percent of the workers being local residents, of which 30 percent are women.

 [Back to top](#case-study-9)